microsoft/pxt-adafruit/docs/projects/cartoon-network/darwin-goldfish.md

 ![Make4.jpg](/static/cp/projects/cartoon-network/darwin-goldfish/make4.jpg)

-### Step 5: Attach the Circuit Playground Express
+### Step 5: Attach the @boardname@

 Use a small piece of tape and roll it inside out to form a loop so that the sticky side is on the outside.

 ![Make5.jpg](/static/cp/projects/cartoon-network/darwin-goldfish/make5.jpg)

-Place the tape over Darwin’s mouth, and use it to stick the Adafruit Circuit Playground Express onto the wooden craft stick.
+Place the tape over Darwin’s mouth, and use it to stick the @boardname@ onto the wooden craft stick.

 ![Make6.jpg](/static/cp/projects/cartoon-network/darwin-goldfish/make6.jpg)

-Make sure the Circuit Playground Express is placed so that the battery connector is at the bottom, to make it easier to connect the battery pack.
+Make sure the @boardname@ is placed so that the battery connector is at the bottom, to make it easier to connect the battery pack.

 ![Make7.jpg](/static/cp/projects/cartoon-network/darwin-goldfish/make7.jpg)